 These values are printed in the output.
 It should be noted that in the output two different equations are used to calculate polarizabilities.
 (E4 is the energy equations and 'dip' is the dipole equation--from the Kurtz paper.)
 The main difference between these methods is sensitivity to 'round off' error.
-The difference can be used as an estimate of the uncertainity in the final results.
+The difference can be used as an estimate of the uncertainty in the final results.
 Note that the details are in the verbose output, so make sure to use the KEEPVERBOSE keyword or set the "Keep Verbose" option in the "Preferences Dialog".

-To get the more traditional units of coul2*m/N we divide by the permittivity of free space (and 4*pi) and then scale to units appropriate to the atomic scale.
+To get the more traditional units of coul2*m/N we divide by the permittivity of free space (and 4*π) and then scale to units appropriate for the atomic scale.

 H 0.66 He 0.21 Li 12 Be 9.3 C 1.5 Ne 0.4 Na 27 Ar 1.6 K 34

 Q-plus & Q-minus are known as the 'TLSER' parameters.

 Back to Top

 O = A/(4*pi*((3*V)/4*pi)^(2/3)) where A : Area V : Volume O : OvalityThus the He atom is 1.0 and HC24H (12 triple bonds) is ~1.7.